Elementary School Handbook

 Checks should be made payable to Eden Prairie School District.

-Parents are welcome to join their children during their assigned lunch period and do not need to notify the school in advance.
-Parents are encouraged to use their child’s PIN number to pay for their meal in the lunchroom.
-Each of the elementary lunchrooms has designated Parent/Family Tables for parents to each with their child(ren).
+Families are welcome to join their children during their assigned lunch period and do not need to notify the school in advance.
+Families are encouraged to use their child’s PIN number to pay for their meal in the lunchroom.
+Each of the elementary lunchrooms has designated Visitor Tables for families to eat with their child(ren).

 Students have approximately 20 minutes outside for recess as weather permits.
 It is important that children wear appropriate outdoor clothing throughout the school year, including boots, mittens, gloves, jackets, snow pants, and hats.
 All playgrounds are adult supervised and have the necessary equipment needed for recess activities.
 Students should not bring their personal equipment (balls, bats, footballs, frisbees, etc.) from home.